jruels/adv-azure-classpage/labs/01-arm-templates/index.md

 * Uploaded the linked storage template to Azure Blob Storage and generated SAS token to be called by the main deployment template.
 * Modified the main template to call linked template
 * Modified main template to update dependencies
-* Uploaded the main template to Azure Blog Storage
+* Uploaded the main template to Azure blob Storage
 * Deployed resources to Azure using AZ CLI